Nissan Motor : Prosecutors set to indict Nissan's Ghosn again on Friday | MarketScreener

 Ghosn has been in detention since his initial arrest on Nov.
 19. While he has said that he has been "unfairly detained", the Tokyo District Court earlier this week rejected an appeal by his lawyers to end his detention.

-It is uncommon for defendants in Japan who deny charges to be granted bail ahead of trial, a tendency which has drawn widespread criticism, including from Ghosn's defense team.
+It is uncommon for defendants in Japan who deny charges to be granted bail ahead of trial, a practice that has drawn widespread criticism, including from Ghosn's defense team.

+A member of Ghosn's Japan-based legal team told Reuters that Ghosn did not attend an interrogation session scheduled for Thursday due to a fever, and that he had been advised by a detention center physician to rest.

-A member of Ghosn's legal team told Reuters on Thursday that they would apply to bail Ghosn after his current detention period ends on Friday, but that his release would come on Tuesday at the earliest should the court accept the application.
+Another member of the legal team told Reuters that they would apply for bail after Ghosn's current detention period ends on Friday, but that his release would come on Tuesday at the earliest should the court accept the application.

-Speaking with reporters on Tuesday, Motonari Otsuru, who leads Ghosn's Japan-based legal team, said he expected prosecutors to take at least six months to prepare for trial.
+Speaking with reporters on Tuesday, Motonari Otsuru, who leads Ghosn's legal team, said he expected prosecutors to take at least six months to prepare for trial.

-(Reporting by Naomi Tajitsu; Additional reporting by Tetsushi Kajimoto, Tim Kelly and Maki Shiraki; Editing by Christopher Cushing)
+(Reporting by Naomi Tajitsu; Additional reporting by Tetsushi Kajimoto, Tim Kelly and Maki Shiraki; Editing by Christopher Cushing and Himani Sarkar)